rnehareddy74/behavioral-disengagement-intelligence-system-engageiq/README.md

 Censored patients are not ignored — KM uses partial information correctly: "this patient survived at least until today."

 **Kaplan-Meier curves:**
 Non-parametric survival curves by risk tier.
-The median survival time is where the curve crosses 50% — half the group has disengaged by that day.
+The median survival time is where the curve crosses 50% , half the group has disengaged by that day.
 If the curve never crosses 50%, most patients are still engaged — that is a good outcome, not an error.

 **Assumption — proportional hazards:**
 The ratio of dropout rates between groups stays constant over time.
-Checked visually — if KM curves cross, the assumption is violated.
+If KM curves cross, the assumption is violated.
 In real data, Schoenfeld residuals test confirms this formally.

 **Log-rank test:**
 KM curves can look different by chance.
 The log-rank test asks whether the difference is statistically real.